Probing cosmology with bright sirens from the CosmoDC2_BCO LSST synthetic catalog: Synthetic data

 \subsection{GW data}

-Here we make use of the \texttt{CosmoDC2\_BCO} synthetic catalog of gravitational-wave events with electromagnetic counterparts~\citep{LSSTDarkEnergyScience:2025zzz}, publicly available at \url{https:/github.com/LSSTDESC/CosmoDC2_BCO} \citep[][Version 1]{menote2025-zenodo}.
+Here we make use of the \texttt{CosmoDC2\_BCO} synthetic catalog of gravitational-wave events with electromagnetic counterparts~\citep{Menote:2025zmn}, publicly available at \url{https:/github.com/LSSTDESC/CosmoDC2_BCO} \citep[][Version 1]{menote2025-zenodo}.
 This dataset was constructed by embedding binary compact object (BCO) mergers into the \texttt{CosmoDC2} LSST synthetic galaxy catalog~\citep{LSSTDarkEnergyScience:2019hkz}, assigning electromagnetic counterparts where relevant.
-A comprehensive description of both catalogs is provided in~\citep{LSSTDarkEnergyScience:2019hkz,LSSTDarkEnergyScience:2025zzz}; here and in the following section we restrict ourselves to a brief overview.
+For each detected GW event, the pipeline provides forecasted covariance matrices for the inferred source parameters.
+A comprehensive description of both catalogs is provided in~\citep{LSSTDarkEnergyScience:2019hkz,Menote:2025zmn}; here and in the following section we restrict ourselves to a brief overview.

 The merger rate of compact binaries was derived from population-synthesis simulations~\citep{Santoliquido:2022kyu} and mapped onto the galaxy distribution of \texttt{CosmoDC2} using a combination of empirical relations and semi-analytic modeling.
 Events were then sampled in bins of redshift and stellar mass, with each selected galaxy hosting one merger.
 The resulting GW dataset corresponds to a 10-year observation period and, to emulate the LSST survey footprint, was constructed from 36 statistically equivalent sky tiles.
 Each tile covers about 440~deg$^2$, together spanning nearly the full southern sky for a total effective area of approximately 16\,000~deg$^2$.